alelievr/Modern-Rendering-Introduction/PBR.md

 For simplicity, our reference won't be the real world, as capturing all the necessary lighting information for an accurate comparison would require a complex setup.
 If you're interested in practical applications of real-world reference data in video games, you can refer to [The Rendering Of Callisto Protocol](https://advances.realtimerendering.com/s2023/SIGGRAPH2023-Advances-The-Rendering-of-The-Callisto-Protocol-JimenezPetersen.pdf).

+## Coherence

+It’s important to think about all the components of a renderer to make sure they work with your lighting models, this requirement ensures that all the objects in your scene are receiving light the same way which makes the scene visually coherent.
+Every part of the lighting also needs to be energy-conserving, i.e. it’s important to respect the amount of incoming and outgoing light when simulating light interactions to make sure that no light is created from nothing or that the material absorbs too much.

+At first, this idea of coherence might seem obvious to respect PBR principles but you’ll see that this idea of coherence is highly impractical for real-time applications and that approximations that we rely on to make sure we maintain real-time frame rates are often getting more complicated to make sure that the lighting stays coherent.

 ## References

 https://en.wikipedia.org/wiki/Physically_based_rendering